 An IHO shall be appointed by the County Board Chair or designee.
-The grievant shall pay a fee of not to exceed Five Hundred Dollars (\$500.00) per grievance to the IHO in advance of any hearing.
-The County shall pay the remainder of the IHO's fees.
+Any costs incurred by the IHO will be paid by the grievant.
 The IHO will convene a hearing at a date and time mutually convenient to all parties.
 The IHO may require the parties to submit grievance documents and witness lists in advance of the hearing to expedite the hearing.
 The grievant shall have the burden of proof in all cases.
 The IHO may apply relaxed standards for the admission of evidence, including allowing the admission of hearsay.
 The IHO shall provide the parties with a written decision within thirty (30) days following the hearing.

 The IHO may only consider the matter presented in the initial grievance filed by the employee.
-The IHO shall have no power to add to, subtract from or modify the terms of any

-County policy, statute, or work rule.
+The IHO shall have no power to add to, subtract from or modify the terms of any County policy, statute, or work rule.
 The IHO shall deny the grievance if a rational basis exists for the County's action.